Site Search

 Vita

 Alessia Battista is a PhD candidate in “European Languages and Specialised Terminologies” at “Parthenope” University of Naples.
 She holds an MA in “Modern Languages for International Communication and Cooperation” (summa cum laude and final dissertation worthy of publication) from “Suor Orsola Benincasa” University of Naples, and a BA in “Modern Languages and Cultures” (summa cum laude and Highest Honours) from the same university.
 She is the recipient of the American Name Society Emerging Scholar Award 2021 and has been awarded scholarships for national and international educational programmes.
+Starting in November 2024, she will be Research Fellow at University of Salerno, where she will be working on a PRIN/PNRR project about ELF in health-related contexts.

 Selected Publications